MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/multiplayer-unity-plugin-quickstart.md

     }
     ```

-4. Save and click Play in the Unity Editor.
+4. Save and select Play in the Unity Editor.
 The lobby connection string displays in the Console window.

 ## Join a lobby